 See also Spanish modal verb Deber versus Deber de (obligation and assumption) and Spanish modal verb deber in the conditional simple + haber + participle = should have

-For a different way to make suppositions about the past see also Using El Futuro Perfecto to talk about the past (future perfect)
+For a different way to make suppositions about the past see also Using the Spanish future perfect to talk about the past (El Futuro Perfecto)

 Want to make sure your Spanish sounds confident?

 We’ll map your knowledge and give you free lessons to focus on your